JosueR1518/vote-test-app/README.md

 ## Any doub?

-You can get it touch with me.  [https://www.jossuemejia.com](https://www.jossuemejia.com)
+You can get in touch with me.  [https://www.jossuemejia.com](https://www.jossuemejia.com)

 # 4. Some screenshots